 Log Homes Council Members Celebrate National Log Home Open House Month in July

-July 9, 2012 - Members of the National Association of Home Builders’ (NAHB) Log Homes Council are celebrating National Log Home Open House Month in July.
-Council members will host model home tours, log raising demonstrations, factory tours, seminars and much more.
+July 1, 2014 - Members of the National Association of Home Builders’ (NAHB) Log Homes Council (LHC) are celebrating National Log Home Open House Month in July by hosting home tours, log raising demonstrations, factory tours, seminars and much more.
+This marks the third anniversary of the national event for the LHC members.

 There are several benefits of owning a log home, including their inherent “green” nature.
 The modern manufacturing process utilizes every portion of the log, for example, and pre-cut log home packages go up quickly and leave less waste on the job site compared to conventional construction.
-Log homes are also energy efficient—the massiveness of the logs plays a vital role in conserving energy.
-According to numerous scientific studies, logs absorb heat energy during the day and radiate it at night to even out the temperature, which can make the occupants feel more comfortable while using less energy over the life of the home.
+Log homes are also energy efficient—the fact that the logs used are solid and uninterrupted, coupled with the modern sealant materials and building techniques, is what makes them highly energy efficient.
+According to numerous scientific studies, logs absorb heat energy during the day and radiate it at night to even out the temperature, a principle called “thermal mass,” which can make the occupants feel more comfortable while using less energy over the life of the home.